-*For the arrangements of the Hong Kong School Drama Festival 2018/19, please visit the website of the co-organiser Hong Kong Art School: http://hksdf.hkas.edu.hk/index.html
+*For the arrangements of the Hong Kong School Drama Festival 2019/20, please visit the website of the co-organiser Hong Kong Art School (http://hksdf.hkas.edu.hk/index.html).

-The aim of the Hong Kong School Drama Festival (the Festival) is to encourage primary and secondary schools to develop drama as a regular co-curricular activity.
+The Hong Kong School Drama Festival (the Festival) aims to encourage primary and secondary schools to develop drama as a regular co-curricular activity in school.
 By participating in drama training and performance, students can achieve a balanced and whole-person development with enriched learning experiences.
 The activity is partially subsidised by the Lok Sin Tong Benevolent Society, Kowloon.
-The events of the Festival are organised in three phases, including the Training Phase, the School Performance Phase and the Public Performance Phase.
-To facilitate the production of plays in the School Performance Phase, primary and secondary schools will receive a cash grant for each approved entry.
-Primary and secondary schools invited to perform in the Public Performance Phase will be eligible for an additional cash grant.
+The events of the Festival will be organised in three phases, i.e. the Training Phase, the School Performance Phase and the Public Performance Phase.
+To facilitate schools' production of plays in the School Performance Phase, participating primary and secondary schools will receive a cash grant for each drama team.
+Each drama team invited to perform in the Public Performance Phase will be eligible for an additional cash grant.

 Points to Note

 - Any registered day secondary or primary school may apply.

 - Each school may join in more than one language group.